10540 Marty Street,

 A quarterly newsletter written by Brook Menees, CFP®

 Instrumental Advisors 10540 Marty Street, Ste.
 210 Overland Park, KS 66212 (913)322-2100 (913)322-2101 FaxSecurities offered through LPL Financial, member FINRA/SIPC.
-Investment advice offered through V Wealth Management, LLC., a registered investment advisor.
-Instrumental Advisors, Inc. and V Wealth Management, LLC., are separate entities from LPL Financial.
+Investment advisory services provided through V Wealth Management, a registered investment adviser.
+Mr. Menees conducts business through these two legal entities using the business name “Instrumental Advisors”.
+Instrumental Advisors, Inc., and V Wealth Management, LLC., are separate entities from LPL Financial.

 The information contained in this email message is being transmitted to and is intended for the use of only the individual(s) to whom it is addressed.
 If the reader of this message is not the intended recipient, you are hereby advised that any dissemination, distribution, or copying of this message is strictly prohibited.
 If you have received this message in error, please immediately delete.

 *Award based on 10 objective criteria associated with providing quality services to clients such as credentials, experience, and assets under management among other factors.
 Wealth managers do not pay a fee to be considered or placed on the final list of 2020 Five Star Wealth Managers.